rlf-arlut/tmrg/doc/source/triplication.rst

            -c comb06.cnf \
            comb06.v

-You will see the detailed log of what is being done.
-The part which is interesting from the point of this chapter is shown below:
+You will see a detailed log of what is being done.
+The part which is interesting in the context of this chapter is shown below:

 .. code-block:: bash